aelamanc/IPL_Score_predictor/README.md

 # IPL_Score_predictor

-machine learning project that can predict the first innings score of a team
+machine learning project that can predict the second team's score based on first innings score